5 RECIPES FOR RED LEICESTER CHEESE LOVERS

 Today, only a couple of farms in Leicestershire makes the cheese using traditional methods and raw milk.

-My personal favourite Red Leicester is from Sparkenhoe Farm run by David & Jo Clarke in Hinkley Leicestershire.
+Our personal favourite Red Leicester is from Sparkenhoe Farm run by David & Jo Clarke in Hinkley Leicestershire.
 I prefer their vintage cheese, which is matured for up to 18 months and has a moist but rich flavour.

-(Please note Sparkenhoe Red Leicester is unpasteurised)
+Please note Sparkenhoe Red Leicester is unpasteurised

 All dishes are made with Vintage Red Leicester and suitable for vegetarians.
 Sparkenhoe Red Leicester is only on the cheese board.